Landscaping An Outdoor Oasis On The Cheap

 Recently I wrote about expanding that back porch to include an Outdoor Living room – be sure to check that out.

-I was after low-maintenance plants around our new porch addition.
-Homesteading life’s busy y’all, I don’t have time to be shackled to heavy landscape maintenance.
+Homesteading life’s busy y’all, I don’t have time to be shackled to heavy landscape chores.
+I needed:

 Low-Cost Landscaping Stones

-Those cement landscape stones can be pricey.
+Those cement landscape retainer wall stones can be pricey.
 But we used our credit card rewards points to receive gift cards to a big-box store.

 (I wrote about this super-frugal tip along with with other tips to keep all our monthly expenses small, check it out!)